 Transformative Outdoor Kitchen Design Trends

 Southwest Florida’s warm climate allows residents to enjoy their backyards all year round.
 Moreover, if you’re like many of us who prefer spending time outside—either entertaining, lounging, or dining in comfort and style—you’ve likely assessed your backyard and its ability to enhance your Florida lifestyle.
-If you’re at a crossroads and ready to maximize the use of your outdoor living space and considering an outdoor remodel, you’ll want to incorporate these seven outdoor kitchen design trends into your plan:
+If you’re at a crossroads and ready to maximize the use of your outdoor living space and considering an outdoor remodel, you’ll want to incorporate these eight outdoor kitchen design trends into your plan:

 1. Customize Your Outdoor Living Experience

 More than a basic barbecue grill, an outdoor kitchen may include a cooktop, refrigerator, sink, ice maker, wet bar, storage for dishes and even a pizza oven.
 If you prefer using the same amenities outdoors as you do indoors, then you should consider these customized options—all with the purpose of enhancing your Florida lifestyle: